andyblight/lottery/README.md

 ## TODO

+Running with the results, 20180625, shows that the line generation algorithms need to be improved.
+Lotto (0 wins) was worse than EuroMillions (2 wins) but all were way worse than my previous attempts.
+I guess I must be missing something fundamental in the way the lines are being generated.

 Lotto is more complicated to predict as there are a number of ball sets in use.
 EuroMillions is two sets of balls and machines.
 Predict each set independently to line generation need to be significantly different from Lotto.